ElTac0/mfa-project/README.md

 - **EMAIL_APP_PASSWORD** — a Google App Password (Google Account → Security → App Passwords;
   requires 2-Step Verification).
 Not your normal Gmail password.
 - **SMS_GATEWAY** — your mobile carrier's email-to-SMS domain.
 Common values:
+- Warning: Only the Verizon gateway has been tested.
+Unknown if other work.
   | Carrier    | Gateway                    |
   |------------|----------------------------|
   | Verizon    | `@vtext.com`               |